Linear

 -

-Be sure to pick up your race number before boarding.
+Please make sure you have picked up your race bib before boarding.

 -